-Notice: Minecraft is continually updated with new content and sometimes, posts within game.
+Note: Minecraft is continually updated with new content and sometimes, posts within game.
 This review was originally written after the 1.16 version of the game released in 2020.
 The Parental/Morality warnings section is accurate up through version 1.18.

 Before reading this review, I should let you know that I think Minecraft is the greatest game of all time.
 Now, that doesn’t mean you should skip ahead – quite the opposite, in fact.
 The absolute brilliance of Minecraft was one of the leading reasons I wanted to write this review in the first place.
 The brilliance I am talking about is centered specifically around its replayability, accessibility, malleability and potential for community.
-In this somewhat special review, I will format my writing around these four points and then give judgements on the quality and morality aspects as usual.
+In this special review, I will format my writing around these four points and then give judgements on the quality and morality aspects as usual.
 Even if you have been playing the game for years, I am quite confident this review contains new points and perspectives, including community building and evangelization, that you have far from fully realized.

 So, let’s get into it.

 This game has great potential for community.
-Because so many people own the game, it is extremely easy to just boot up a server or realm and invite others to play.
+Because so many people own the game, it is extremely easy to just boot up a server/realm and invite others to play.
 I have played on worlds with multiple Catholics before, and we have had fun building Churches or bases and overall just enjoying what the game has to offer.
 I have seen the youth group at my parish create a Minecraft server for kids to play on as well.
 The most inspiration I get for this topic, however, is from the YouTube series Hermitcraft.
-This series features two dozen different YouTubers who all play on the same server together.
+This series features two dozen different YouTubers who all play on the same world together.

-While this is going on a third faction is created, hoping to bring the other two groups to a compromise, by swapping out both the mycelium and normal grass for a middle-of-the road kind of ground known as podzol.
+While this is going on, a third faction is created, hoping to bring the other two groups to a compromise, by swapping out both the mycelium and normal grass for a middle-of-the road kind of ground known as podzol.
 This is just one “storyline” that the amazing content creators have cooked up, and they will undoubtedly continue to create even better and funnier ideas in the future thanks to the unlimited potential offered by this game.

 Although it may surprise you, having a several-months long war over the best type of ground was not what Mojang had in mind while developing this game.
 The way the “Hermits” decide to play is not limited to the minds and ability of the developers.
 In a sense, everyone who plays Minecraft is a developer of the game.
 The vast majority of its success is attributed to the community and the things they have and will do in the future.
 It doesn’t matter whether you are changing the game’s internal code or simply messing with types of builds, you play it how you want.
 Plain and simple.
 This is the reason why whenever a game adds some sort of map editor or custom game creation tool, people nearly ALWAYS compare it to Minecraft in some way.
-Minecraft is an amazing example, if not the pinnacle of, freedom in gaming and has influenced the design of thousands of games in the past decade.
+This game is an amazing example, if not the pinnacle of, freedom in gaming and has influenced the design of thousands of titles in the past decade.

 Final thoughts